 Tip: If the file is linked on a page, and you don't know where the original file is located, right-click on the link, and select Copy Link Location.
 Paste this URL into your browser's address bar, and delete any characters you see past the last "/" (Ex.: http://www.med.unc.edu/site/folder/file.pdf becomes http://www.med.unc.edu/site/folder/).
 This will take you to the folder where your file is stored.

-- Click the file name, and then click then Edit tab.
+- Click the file name, and then click the Edit tab on the green menu bar.

 - You will see an Edit File form.
-This looks similar to the Add File form, with Title, Description, and File fields.
+This looks similar to the Add File form with Title and Description fields, and File name.

 - In the File section of the form, select Replace with new file.